 Qualifying Night Credits

 This perk is one that comes with having Discoverist Status.
 And its so great that it can easily justify the card’s $95 annual fee.
-If there is a room upgrade available upon checking in, you will receive the upgrade at no additional cost.
+However, for Discoverists, upgrades are limited to the same room type as you booked.
+For example, if you booked a standard room with two queen beds, your upgrade will be to another standard room but with a better view or location within the hotel.

 You will also receive another free night after spending $15,000 per anniversary year.
 This means that you need to have your card for one year and then spend $15,000 to get the second free night.